What Should You Do After Maxing Out Your 401(k) and Roth IRA?

 Charitable Giving

 Giving some of your wealth away is a great way to maximize tax deductions.
 Many investors like the model of the donor-advised fund which allows you to donate your cash, assets, and securities to a 501(c)3 organization.
-Funds are held until grants are recommended and then given to the charitable organization.
+Funds are held until grants are recommended and then given to the charitable organization, which is controlled by the donor.

 The deduction will be taken in the year that the donation is made, no matter when in the future the funds will be released to the charity of your choosing.